-1.1.
-Overview
+1.1 Overview

-We explore relational renegotiations using weekly data on contract terms and boxoffice outcomes from one exhibitor managing 26 movie theaters in Spain.
-Specifically, we combine Gil's (2013) data on contracted and renegotiated revenue shares with detailed screen-level box-office data during 18 months between January 2001 and July 2002.
+We explore relational renegotiations using weekly data on contract terms and boxoffice outcomes from 26 movie theaters in Spain.
+Specifically, we combine Gil's (2013) data on contracted and renegotiated revenue shares with detailed screen-by-screen box-office data during 18 months between January 2001 and July 2002.
 These data allow us to analyze both richer dependent variables and richer independent variables than in previous work.
 For example, our dependent variables include two types of exhibitor decisions: not only the decision to show a reel for an additional week, but also the decision to show the reel on a dedicated or a shared screen.
-Furthermore, our independent variables include both the "best dropped" reel (that is, the reel with the highest revenue that was dropped after the prior week) and the "best shared" reel (that is, the reel with the highest revenue that shares a screen that week with other reels in the same theater).
+Furthermore, our data allow us to develop proxies for exhibitor opportunity costs: reels available to the exhibitor that could be shown instead of, or shared with, the movie in question.